math-queiroz/math-queiroz/README.md

 👋 Hello there, fellow wanderer!
 Welcome to my profile...
 ---
-I'm Matheus - a System Analyst/Developer, interested in tech stuff and programming in general.
+I'm Matheus — a Systems Analyst/Developer, interested in technology and programming in general.
 I've been working with and learning more about Kubernetes lately.
-Furthermore, I'm always working on some random personal project and exploring new languages and tools on my free time...
+In addition, I'm always working on random personal projects and exploring new languages and tools in my free time.

 <p align="center">
   <img alt="tech_stack" href="" src="https://skillicons.dev/icons?i=js,css,html,git,nodejs,react,ts,py,vscode,linux,raspberrypi,neovim,lua,rust,docker,kubernetes&perline=8" />